Are you considering an overseas investment in U.S. real estate?

 As might be expected, inventory of homes at the low end of the market is dwindling most rapidly, but because fewer have the means to purchase them, bargains still abound in the luxury home market.

-The thousands of citizens who lost or will lose their homes to short sale or foreclosure still need to live somewhere.
-And, because of our broad-based economy, perfect weather, and lifestyle opportunities, they aren’t leaving the area.
+The thousands of citizens who lost their homes to short sale or foreclosure still need to live somewhere.
+And, because of our broad-based economy, perfect weather, and lifestyle opportunities, they’re staying in the area.

 The Housing Shortage: